 Now that you have a better understanding of the hemp components that influence the entourage effect, it’s easier to understand what they lend to it.

 The entourage effect isn’t anything new.
-In fact, an integral part of alternative and holistic wellness practice is using the entire plant instead of just one part.
+As a matter of fact, an integral part of alternative and holistic wellness practice is using the entire plant instead of just one part.
 Whole-plant extracts often have greater benefits than their isolated components.

-Take the cannabinoids, terpenes and flavonoids found in hemp for example.
+For example, take the cannabinoids, terpenes and flavonoids found in hemp.
 By synergistically working together, they create a more powerful effect than if they were used separately.

 It is Ralph Mechoulam, referred to as “the father of cannabis research,” who is responsible for the discovery of the endocannabinoid system, which brought increased attention to the idea of the entourage effect.
 Mechoulam described it as something that “may represent a novel route for molecular regulation of endogenous cannabinoid activity.”